What is P2P?

 Borrowers can be consumers, small businesses, property developers, or professional landlords, with various P2P platforms willing to service these different groups.

-Investors can be retail investors, high-net-worth individuals, institutions and other lending platforms.
+Investors can be retail investors, sophisticated or high-net-worth investors, or institutions.

 What’s the attraction for retail investors?